masato1122/Examples_QE/examples/phonon_dfpt/README.md

 This example can be found [HERE](https://github.com/masato1122/Examples_QE/tree/main/examples/phonon_dfpt).

-You can learn how to calculate phonon dispersion based on a density functional perturbation theory (DFPT).
+With this example, you can learn how to calculate phonon dispersion based on a density functional perturbation theory (DFPT).

 # Contents